-Replies can be also divided into 3 broad groups: positive, neutral and negative, with each requiring a different approach.
+If a prospect replies to your message - consider it a success.
+Now you can start a dialogue and convince him to your offer.
+However, replies can be divided into 3 broad groups: positive, neutral and negative, with each requiring a different approach.

 These are the messages with the highest chance of closing a deal.
 However, that doesn’t mean the warm lead automatically becomes your client.
 If you focus on lead nurturing, meaning that you work on building a relationship with your prospect at every stage of the sales process, you’re much more likely to succeed.
 This process should include comprehensive answers to every question, providing additional materials and reminders before a demo.